 Studying John von Neumann’s self-reproducing universal constructor* reminded me of some unfinished business in my earlier Cellular Automata (CA) projects.
 Always looking for coding challenges, I wondered if I could write a sketch for simulating self-reproducing CA loops that would fit inside an ESP32.

 The general idea is to have a 2-dimensional grid of cells, each of which can be in one out of n states.
 These cells periodically change their states simultaneously, according to a set of rules.
 Each cell complies with the same set of rules, which lets it calculate its new state based on its current state and that of its direct neighbours.
 The way this ‘organism’ will evolve also depends on its initial pattern.
 A self-reproducing CA is a combination of states, rules and initial pattern that will continuously produce copies of the initial pattern, that will produce more copies of the initial pattern… etc. etc.

-Surely, von Neumann’s universal automaton, with its 29 possible cell states and inevitably large set of rules, would be out of ESP32’s league.
-Fortunately there are some famous (be it less universal) simplifications, so I started with the simplest I could find: Chou-Reggia-2.
+Von Neumann’s universal automaton, with its 29 cell states and large set of rules, could be well out of ESP32’s league.
+Fortunately there are some famous (be it less universal) simplifications, so I started with the simplest one I could find: Chou-Reggia-2.

 ESP32 WROVER simulating Chou-Reggia-2 on a 320×240 display (1-pixel per cell)